wriley/DayZBanditAI/README.md

 	If you cannot find this line, do not make any changes.

-7. Optionally, you may edit DZAI's settings in dayz_server\DZAI\init\dzai_variables.sqf
+7. Optionally, you may edit DZAI's settings in dayz_server\DZAI\init\dzai_config.sqf

 8. Repack your dayz_server.pbo by right-clicking the unpacked folder, then click on "create PBO".
 If prompted to overwrite, click "Yes".